-- (1) Except as provided in the following paragraph, all "mass gatherings" of more than ten (10) individuals are prohibited.
-"Mass gatherings" in which individuals gather in vehicles are permitted so long as the gathering is limited to twenty-five (25) vehicles, no food or drinks are sold at the gathering, and all individuals remain in their vehicles. - (2) All businesses, houses of worship, and other non-profit entities may operate subject to the following occupancy limits and restrictions: - a.
-All "essential businesses," excluding those defined as a "retail space," may operate but must limit operations to only those absolutely necessary to carry out essential functions. - b.
-"Essential businesses" identified as a "retail space" may operate but may not exceed the lesser of 25% of its maximum occupancy, as determined by the relevant fire marshal or fire department, or one hundred twenty-five (125) customers inside the business location. - c.
-"Houses of worship" may operate but may not exceed 25% of their maximum occupancy, as determined by the relevant fire marshal or fire department. - d.
+(1) Except as provided in the following paragraph, all "mass gatherings" of more than ten (10) individuals are prohibited.
+"Mass gatherings" in which individuals gather in vehicles are permitted so long as the gathering is limited to twenty-five (25) vehicles, no food or drinks are sold at the gathering, and all individuals remain in their vehicles.

+(2) All businesses, houses of worship, and other non-profit entities may operate subject to the following occupancy limits and restrictions:

+a.
+All "essential businesses," excluding those defined as a "retail space," may operate but must limit operations to only those absolutely necessary to carry out essential functions.

+b.
+"Essential businesses" identified as a "retail space" may operate but may not exceed the lesser of 25% of its maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or fire department, or one hundred twenty-five (125) customers inside the business location.

+c.
+"Houses of worship" may hold religious services, indoors or outdoors, or provide services through audiovisual means, but may not exceed 25% of their maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or fire department.

+d.
 "Outdoor recreational facilities" may operate at 25% capacity unless specified otherwise in the pertinent CSP's, in which case the CSP's capacity limits are controlling.
-Notwithstanding any other provision herein, horseracing tracks are prohibited from having spectators. - e.
-"Food and drink establishments" may not provide dine-in service unless they complete the NM Safe Certified training offered at https://nmsafecertified.org, as well as comply with all NM Safe Certified requirements, including, but not limited to: screening customers and staff for symptoms of COVID-19 prior to entry, consenting to Department of Health spot-testing of symptomatic employees, requiring dine-in customers to provide limited contact information for contact tracing purposes, and retaining contact tracing information for no less than three weeks.
-Those "food and drink establishments" that complete the NM Safe Certified training and comply with all attendant requirements mandated by that program may provide dine-in services but they may not exceed more than 25% occupancy of the maximum occupancy in any enclosed space on the premises, as determined by the relevant fire marshal or fire department.
+The indoor portions of "outdoor recreational facilities" must comply with the requirements contained in paragraph (2) is below unless specified otherwise in the pertinent CSP's.
+Notwithstanding any other provision herein, horseracing tracks are prohibited from having spectators.

+"Food and drink establishments" may not provide dine-in service unless they e. complete the NM Safe Certified training offered at https://nmsafecertified.org, as well as comply with all NM Safe Certified requirements, including, but not limited to: screening customers and staff for symptoms of COVID-19 prior to entry, consenting to Department of Health spot-testing of symptomatic employees, requiring dine-in customers to provide limited contact information for contact tracing purposes, and retaining contact tracing information for no less than three weeks.
+Those "food and drink establishments" that complete the NM Safe Certified training and comply with all attendant requirements mandated by that program may provide dine-in services but they may not exceed more than 25% occupancy of the maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or fire department.
 All "food and drink establishments," regardless of compliance with the NM Safe Certified requirements, may provide service in outdoor seating areas up to 75% occupancy, where applicable.
 In all instances, tables must be spaced at least six feet apart, no more than six patrons may be seated at any single table, patrons must be seated in order to be served food or drink unless ordering food for carryout, and no bar or counter seating is permitted.
 Any "food and drink establishment" that is permitted to serve alcohol must close for in-person service by 10:00 p.m. and must remain closed until at least 4:00 a.m.
 "Food and drink establishments" may provide delivery service after 10:00 p.m. but no customers are permitted on the premises.
 "Food and drink establishments" may provide carryout service, or delivery service if otherwise permitted by law.